About American Bank

 Q: What web browser do I need to use for real-time online banking?

-Q: What do I need to sign-up for online banking?
+Q: What do I need to sign-up for online or mobile banking?

 Q: Will I be able to access my accounts as soon as I sign-up?

 A: As a consumer customer, once you register, you will be able to immediately log on to view your accounts.
 For business customers, we will provide you with your log on information once we have received and reviewed your completed enrollment form.